Meelick, County Mayo: Meelick round tower

 A 21-metre high round tower next to the cemetery is the sole surviving structure of an early monastery.
 Restored in 1880, the tower is flat-topped, having lost its original bell-storey and cap.
-It is believed to have been built at some time between 923 and 1013 AD on the site of an ecclesiastical foundation attributed to Saint Broccaidh.
+It is believed to have been built at some time between AD 923 and 1013 on the site of an ecclesiastical foundation attributed to Saint Broccaidh.